dxos/dxos/docs/design/dxos-api-spec.md

 #### 2.1.3.
 Devices

-- Users maintain a set of devices that are associated with a Profile.
+- Users maintain a set of devices that are associated with each Identity.
-- Devices include browsers, mobile apps, and remote network Agents.
+- Devices include browsers (browser profiles), mobile apps, and any other processes using the client (i.e. a remote bot).
 - Devices may be de-activated.
-- Devices store securely both HALO and ECHO data.
+- Devices securely store both HALO and ECHO data.

 #### 2.1.3.
-Circles
+Contacts

-- Users maintain a set of contacts that are collectively known as a Circle.
+- Users maintain a set of contacts accumulated from interactions over spaces and invites
-- Contacts are associated with another User's Profile DID and metadata (e.g., display name, avatar, etc.)
+- Contacts are associated with another User's Profile DID and metadata (e.g., display name, avatar, etc.) when users join spaces or interact with each other.

 ### 2.2.
 ECHO